juniormendes96/ng-template-urlify/README.md

 Say you have a _huge_ project with lots of components and have been using inline templates since the beginning.
 For any reason (performance on VSCode is one of them – HTML templates perform much better than inline ones), you want to change all your components to have separate HTML files instead of inline properties.

-This can come in handy – with one command you can transform all your components to have separate HTML files.
+This will come in handy – with one command you can transform all your components to have separate HTML files.
 Otherwise you would have to do it manually.

 ## License